 Let's look at an example of Keenetic router configuration for remote connection to a computer in the local network via RDP (Remote Desktop Protocol).
-The Remote Desktop Network Protocol is used to provide a user with remote access to the computer (server) where remote connection to the desktop is allowed.
+The Remote Desktop Network Protocol provides a user with remote access to the computer (server) where remote connection to the desktop is allowed.
 In the Windows OS, the Remote Desktop application is a part of the operating system.

 NOTE: Important!
 Desktop versions of Windows 7/8/10 have license restrictions:

 1. Only Windows 7/8/10 Pro, Windows 7 Ultimate, and Windows 7/8/10 Enterprise can accept the remote connection via RDP.
 Starter and Home versions do not offer this option.
 Owners of these systems will connect from their computers to others via RDP, but they cannot accept a connection via a remote desktop.

 2. Only one user is allowed to connect to the remote desktop (one session).